cnc4me/blog.cnc4me.org/_posts/python-soap-client-for-fastems-mms5.md

     print('Done!\n')
 ```

-Running this script produced a set of [18 class files](https://github.com/cnc4me/python-soap-client/tree/main/fastems/services) with fully defined endpoint, all similiar looking to the following.
+Running this script produced a set of [18 class files](https://github.com/cnc4me/python-soap-client/tree/main/fastems/services) with fully defined members, all similiar looking to the following.
 This was a huge win for me!

 ```python
 from fastems import services